ethantiv/claude-code-dc/.devcontainer/commands/remove-comments.md

 1. Check current branch with `git branch --show-current`
 2. Detect default branch automatically using git's remote HEAD reference
 3. If NOT on default branch: Get ONLY modified files vs default branch
+4. If on default branch:
+   - Check for staged changes with `git status --porcelain | grep '^[MADRCU]'`
+   - If staged changes exist: Process ONLY staged files
-4. If on default branch: Find ALL source files with Glob patterns
+   - If no staged changes: Find ALL source files with Glob patterns
 5. Create complete list of files to process
 6. Verify list is complete before proceeding